At a glance

 - Since 2017, production in wind energy has also been declining heavily.
-The main drivers are losses in foreign trade and unfavourable conditions at national level.
+The main drivers are losses in foreign trade and unfavorable conditions at national level.

 The use of renewable energies – such as wind, solar, geothermal, hydro and biomass – is an indispensable contribution to climate protection and resource conservation.
 The increase in the use of renewable energies not only benefits climate protection, but also creates jobs in Germany, especially if the production of the plants takes place there.

 The indicator shows the development of the number of people employed in the renewable energy sector in Germany: for planning tasks, for the production and maintenance of plants, for administration or for research, development and marketing.
 If renewable energies are used more intensively, this is also associated with a displacement of other energy production systems such as coal, oil and gas and thus a reduction in jobs in other economic sectors.
 However, model calculations and scenario analyses show that increasing the share of renewable energies also has a positive net effect on the labour market (Oehlmann et al. 2019).

 Between 2000 and 2019, the number of jobs in the renewable energy sector has almost tripled.
 There was a large increase until 2011, since then employment in the renewable energy sector has steadily decreased.
 In 2019, the figure was around 299,700 people.
 Biomass now accounts for the largest share.